philipturner/ue5-nanite-macos/README.md

 Disk space started getting eaten up and I could not find which folder was consuming increasingly more disk space. `~/Documents/UnrealEngine` stayed constant at 199 GB, while <b>Menu Bar >  > About This Mac > Storage</b> showed a gigabyte being consumed every ~10 seconds.

 I had to reboot my Mac, reset the `UnrealEngine` directory, and recompile with Xcode 13.
+Switching to Xcode 13 makes compilation more robust and should improve my productivity.
 Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is not necessary.

-Switching to Xcode 13 should make compilation more robust and improve my productivity.
-The most recent progress is posted on this branch as GitHub commits: [philipturner/UnrealEngine/modifications](https://github.com/philipturner/UnrealEngine/tree/modifications).
+The most recent modifications to UE5 are posted here: [philipturner/UnrealEngine/modifications](https://github.com/philipturner/UnrealEngine/tree/modifications).

 </details>